martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ## Basic syntax

-Semicolons are optional 😉
+### Semicolons

+Unlike other languages, semicolons are optional and generally not preffered.

 ### Values

-Values are constant variables which never change value (are immuatable).
+Values are constant variables which never change value (are immutable).
 They are defined with the `let` keyword.
 ```swift
 let name = "Richard"
 // name = "Hal" <- This would fail!